HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/pcap-inspection/wifi-pcap-analysis.md

 If you suspect that **data is being leaked inside beacons of a Wifi network** you can check the beacons of the network using a filter like the following one: `wlan contains <NAMEofNETWORK>`, or `wlan.ssid == "NAMEofNETWORK"` search inside the filtered packets for suspicious strings.

-# Find unknown MAC addresses in a Wiffi network
+# Find Unknown MAC Addresses in A Wifi Network

 The following link will be useful to find the **machines sending data inside a Wifi Network**: